ikus060/rdiffweb/README.md

 * `session-dir` is deprecated and should be replace by `rate-limit-dir`.
 User's session are stored in database.
 * previous `.css` customization are not barkward compatible

+## 2.4.8 (2022-09-23)

+This releases include a security fix.
+If you are using an earlier version, you should upgrade to this release immediately.

+* Clean-up invalid path on error page

+## 2.4.7 (2002-09-21)

+This releases include a security fix.
+If you are using an earlier version, you should upgrade to this release immediately.

+* Generate a new session on login and 2FA #220
+* Mitigate CSRF on user's settings #221

 ## 2.4.6 (2022-09-20)

 This releases include a security fix.
 If you are using an earlier version, you should upgrade to this release immediately.